 - Beautify the community (beach and park cleanups)

 #4: You learn a lot.
 Volunteers learn things like these:

-- Self: Volunteers discover hidden talents that may change your view on your self worth.
+- Hidden talents that may change your vie on your self worth.

-- Government: Through working with local non-profit agencies, volunteers learn about the functions and operation of our government.
+- The functions and operation of our government.

-- Community: Volunteers gain knowledge of local resources available to solve community needs.
+- Knowledge of local resources available to solve community needs.